 A double click of the middle mouse button on a feature will open an edit window for that feature.
-This is the same as clicking once and then choosing the Edit Selected Features menu item (see the section called Selected Features in Editor).
+This is the same as clicking once and then choosing the Edit Selected Features menu item (see the section called Selected Features in Editor in Chapter 3).